thortex/rpi3-opencv/README.md

 # OpenCV for Raspberry Pi 3

 A prebuilt binary debian package of OpenCV 4.0.1 for Raspberry Pi 3.
-It depends on Tesseract 4 (4.0.0).
+It depends on Tesseract 4 and VC4CL by doe300.

 ## How to Install

+First, install rpi3-vc4cl binary packages which describes in https://github.com/thortex/rpi3-vc4cl/ .

+Then, Install Leptonica, Tesseract OCR, and OpenCV debian packages by typing the following steps:
 ```
 git clone https://github.com/thortex/rpi3-opencv.git
 cd rpi3-opencv/release